Seized yacht seen on ‘Modern Family’ up for auction in California - NewsBreak

 How the bidding process works

 To bid for the multi-million dollar yacht, a $10,000 pre-bid deposit is required and will be applied to the purchase price.
-All unsuccessful bidders will have their $10,000 pre-bid deposit refunded within five to seven business days.‘Full House’ house sale fraudulently posted to Zillow
+All unsuccessful bidders will have their $10,000 pre-bid deposit refunded within five to seven business days.‘The Karate Kid: The Musical’ makes world premiere

 For the highest bidder, if full payment is received by 9 a.m PDT on June 17, the $10,000 deposit becomes non-refundable.